run-ai/docs/README.md

 Welcome to the Run:AI documentation area.
 For an introduction about what is the Run:AI Platform see [Run:AI platform](https://www.run.ai/platform/) on the run.ai website

 This documentation is based on [mkdocs](https://www.mkdocs.org/).
-To view this library as a website go to [docs.run.ai][https://docs.run.ai].
+To view the library as a website go to [docs.run.ai](https://docs.run.ai).

 The Run:AI documentation is targeting two personas: